scalawithcats/scala-with-cats/src/pages/case-studies/crdt/g-counter.md

 <div class="solution">
-Hopefully the description above was clear enough that you can get to an implementation like the below.
+Hopefully the description above was clear enough that you can get to an implementation like the one below.

 ```tut:book:silent
 final case class GCounter(counters: Map[String, Int]) {